 - 1. After 10 "clip" moves in a quarter from M (meets expectations) to N (near expectations) because of unacceptable behavior, the student will be sent to the headmaster's office. - 2.
-After three "clip" moves to U (unsatisfactory) because of unacceptable behavior, the student will be sent to the headmaster's office.
+After three "clip" moves to U (unsatisfactory) or a combination of N's and U's because of unacceptable behavior, the student will be sent to the headmaster's office.